 To translate Tux Paint's documentation:

-- For best results, download the latest pre-release version of Tux Paint from the Git repository (preferred).
+- For best results, download the latest pre-release version of Tux Paint, Tux Paint Config., or the Stamps collection from the Git repository (preferred).

 - Translate the various documentation files (if an HTML version is available, it's typically best to translate that, rather than a plain-text version).

-- If you have received developer's access to the source code repository, simply add the files to an appropriate sub-directory under Tux Paint's "
+- If you have received developer's access to the source code repository, or branched the repository, simply add the files to an appropriate sub-directory under Tux Paint's "

-docs/" directory, and commit your changes!
+docs/" directory, and commit your changes (and submit a pull request)!
 Otherwise, simply e-mail the translated documentation to us.

 One of the most popular feature of Tux Paint is the "Stamps" tool, and the collection of 'rubber-stamp' images which can be placed into a drawing.
 There are also 'Starter' images that can be loaded as new drawings.